anhadlamba30/AutoPhish/README.md

 - 🛠️ Tool-Calling LLM: To trigger actions like auto-reply, quarantine, IT report

-- 🧠 Agentic Workflows: The LLM can remember flagged threads and user patterns
+- 🧠 MCP server integration: The LLM can directly have access to the emails and tools for further actions

 - 🗂️ Archival & Search: Automatic archiving and tagging of safe conversations